George Michael’s Impact on Fashion Still Resonates

 The hugely influential pop star George Michael has died at the age of 53.

 Michael burst onto the music scene as one half of Wham! in 1981, before going solo in 1987.
-His music career was full of hit singles and unforgettable music videos, but the most well know was “Freedom ’90,” directed by then-unknown David Fincher and starring Cindy Crawford, Naomi Campbell, Linda Evangelista, Christy Turlington, and Tatjana Patitz lip-syncing his lyrics.
-The video was artful, stylish, engaging, and sexy, and it embodied the age of the original supermodels, who dominated fashion in the early ‘90s in a way that hasn’t been seen since.
+His music career was full of hit singles and unforgettable music videos, but the most well-known was “Freedom ’90,” directed by then-unknown David Fincher and starring Cindy Crawford, Naomi Campbell, Linda Evangelista, Christy Turlington, and Tatjana Patitz lip-syncing the song’s lyrics.
+The video was artful, stylish, engaging, and sexy, and it embodied the age of the original supermodels, who dominated fashion in the early ’90s in a way that hasn’t been happened since.

 In honor of the 26th anniversary of “Freedom ’90,” Vogue recently remade it with a whole host of today’s runway walkers, such as Adriana Lima, Joan Smalls, Taylor Hill, Anna Ewers, and Irina Shayk.